Rural American history: Weekly newspapers

 Fanciful drawing of a rural general store in 1906.
 On the far left, a group of men listen to a reading the weekly newspaper.

-Across the nation in the late 19th century nearly every county seat, and most towns of more than 500 or 1000 population sponsored one or more weekly newspapers.
+Across the nation in the late 19th century nearly every county seat and most towns of more than 1,000 population sponsored one or more weekly newspapers.
 They were printed locally and sent out by mail (postage rates were very low for newspapers).
 Politics was of major interest, with the editor-owner typically deeply involved in local party organizations.
-However, the paper also contained local news, and presented literary columns and book excerpts that catered to an emerging middle class literate audience.
+However, the paper also contained local news and presented literary columns and book excerpts that catered to an emerging middle class literate audience.
 A typical rural newspaper provided its readers with a substantial source of national and international news and political commentary, typically reprinted from metropolitan newspapers.
 The wealthy top fourth of the population purchased subscriptions; the rest listened to readings at a nearby store or tavern.

 Generic advertising of medical nostrums and other products typical of that appearing on a preprinted "patent inside" sheet.
 From Ashtabula Weekly Telegraph Sept.
 10, 1880, pg.
 7.

-Rural weekly papers often used Patent insides.
+Rural weekly papers often used patent insides.
 Instead of printing four pages on the front and back of a large blank sheet of paper, they printed only pages 1 and 4.
-Pages 2 and 4 arrived already printed, and filled with advertising, essays, fiction, and illustrations.
-The newsprint was very cheap, and the new content proved attractive to women who did not have time for the heavy dose of politics on page 1.
+Pages 2 and 4 arrived already printed and filled with advertising, essays, fiction, and illustrations.
+The newsprint was very cheap, and the content proved attractive to women who were not interested in the heavy dose of politics on page 1.

 The major metropolitan daily newspapers prepared weekly editions for circulation to the countryside.
 Most famously the Weekly New York Tribune was jammed with political, economic and cultural news and features, and was a major resource for the local Whig and Republican press.
-It was a window on the international world, and the New York and European cultural scenes.
+It was a window on the international world and the New York and European cultural scenes.

-The expansion of Rural Free Delivery by the U.S. Post Office allowed easier access to daily newspapers to rural areas in the early twentieth century, and increased support for populist parties and positions.
+The expansion of Rural Free Delivery by the U.S. Post Office allowed easier access to daily newspapers to rural areas in the early 20th century and increased support for populist parties and positions.